 When issuing a press release to satisfy the NYSE's immediate release policy, the exchange requires listed companies (domestic and foreign) to contact Dow Jones, Reuters and Bloomberg and suggests that the release also be given to a number of other news services.
-NYSE Listed Company Manual § 202.06.
+NYSE Listed Company Manual §202.06.

 To determine if website posting by itself is a sufficient method of public dissemination, an issuer would need to consider whether: (1) its website is a recognized channel of distribution; (2) posting of information on its website disseminates the information in a manner making it available to the securities marketplace in general; and (3) there is a reasonable waiting period for investors and the market to react to the posted information.
 Commission Guidance on the Use of Company Websites, SEC Release Nos.
 34-58288, IC-28351, at Section II.A.2 (Aug.
 1, 2008).
-Certain issuers have recently decided to announce earnings on their websites, rather than through a commercial news service (in addition to the announcement required under Item 2.02 of Form 8-K).
-We recommend that if an issuer chooses to announce in a press release several days in advance of such posting that earnings will initially be posted to its website.
+Certain issuers have decided to announce earnings on their websites, rather than through a commercial news service (in addition to the announcement required under Item 2.02 of Form 8-K).
+We recommend that if an issuer chooses to announce earnings on its website, rather than through a commercial news service, the issuer should announce in a press release several days in advance of such posting that earnings will initially be posted to its website.